marlou-tayao/bts-developer-test/README.md

 ## Once you have completed the task

 1. Make sure deploy the theme to your store (zip the files and upload them).
+2. Provide us with a ZIP of your source code.
-2. Provide us with the store URL so that we can request collaborator access to review your test.
+3. Provide us with the store URL so that we can request collaborator access to review your test.
-3. Accept the collaborator access request from us.
+4. Accept the collaborator access request from us.